unimelbmdap/doiget-tdm/docs/concepts.rst

 ========

 A single item of interest is uniquely identified by its |DOI|.

-To obtain information about an item (its *metadata*), we use the `CrossRef database <https://www.crossref.org/>`_.
+To obtain information about such an item (its *metadata*), we use the `CrossRef database <https://www.crossref.org/>`_.
 We query CrossRef using either its `web API <https://api.crossref.org>`_ or a local `LMDB <https://lmdb.readthedocs.io/>`_ database formed from the `CrossRef public data file <https://www.crossref.org/blog/2024-public-data-file-now-available-featuring-new-experimental-formats/>`_ (the latter is particularly useful when processing large numbers of DOIs as it does not require network calls).
-The resulting metadata is stored locally in JSON format, with the JSON structure best described `in the CrossRef API documentation <https://api.crossref.org/swagger-ui/index.html#/Works/get_works__doi_>`_.
+The resulting metadata is stored locally in JSON format, with the JSON structure described `in the CrossRef API documentation <https://api.crossref.org/swagger-ui/index.html#/Works/get_works__doi_>`_.

 The two main uses for the item metadata in ``doiget`` are to identify the publisher of the item and to gather any links to the full-text of the item for text data mining purposes.